 Anyway, what I want to discuss is how the emergence of an asexual identity fits into this pattern of Millennials having less sex (note, I am only going to discuss this in the context of the United States because I do not know enough about how these things play out in other societies).

 A disproportionate number of people who participate in asexual communities are Millennials, including me.
-Contemporary sexual communities, so far, have been largely built by Millennials.
+Contemporary asexual communities, so far, have been largely built by Millennials.
 Why has asexual identity become more prominent in our generation rather than other generations?

-I think compulsory sexuality became especially overt in the Baby Boomer generation (of course compulsory sexuality before, simply that it was less blatant), and that was one of the reasons why they engaged in more sexual activity than earlier generations.
+I think compulsory sexuality became especially overt in the Baby Boomer generation (of course compulsory sexuality was around before, it simply was less blatant), and that was one of the reasons why they engaged in more sexual activity than earlier generations.
 As the Millennial generation emerges in a world which has been dominated by Baby Boomers, the resulting generation clash created a space for an asexual identity to emerge.
 In other words, my theory is that generations before the Baby Boomers did not deal with Baby Boomer level of compulsory sexuality, thus there was less pushing the asexually-inclined people to identify with asexuality.
 Then, asexual identities *rarely* emerged in the Baby Boomer generation because it was a particularly hostile environment.
 Now, the Millennial generation has lived with Baby Boomer attitudes, but is itself calmer about compulsory sexuality, so there was both the motivation and a sufficiently supportive environment for an asexual identity to emerge.

 Anyway, this is more of a theory I have than something I have concrete evidence for.
 Maybe if I did actual research, I’d find that this does not explain the emergence of an asexuality identity in American culture after all.